D1ang/Silkscreenservice/README.md

     python manage.py loaddata items.json
     ```

-1. With everything set push to code to a GitHub account of yourself:
+1. With everything set push the code to a GitHub account of yourself:
     ```bash
     git init
     git commit -m 'getting ready to deploy to Heroku'